docsforadobe/premiere-scripting-guide/docs/general/marker.md

 **Description**

-The type of marker; either “Comment”, “Chapter”, “Segmentation”, or “WebLink”.
+The type of marker; either "Comment", "Chapter", "Segmentation", or "WebLink".
 Note: Premiere Pro can import some marker types, which cannot be created from within Premiere Pro.

 **Type**